-The Friends of Burton Constable are delighted to announce ‘Live On The Lawn’ - a series of spectacular summer shows!
+The Burton Constable Foundation are delighted to announce ‘Live On The Lawn’ - a series of spectacular summer shows!

 Throughout August and September we will be bringing you live entertainment form our North Garden, with performances from both local and national acts.

 After several months of isolation, we’re excited to be welcoming you back outdoors to enjoy some quality time with family and friends.

 We’ve been working with a local events company to set-up a temporary stage in a delightfully scenic and secluded part of our Grounds.
 All entertainment will operate from the North Garden lawn (unless stated otherwise).
 Here, we have enough outdoor space for around 200 people (socially distanced).

 Entertainment will vary, with acts and performances for all audiences and age groups throughout the daytime and evening.